SomewhatCyncial/Team-Epsilion/docs/final.md

   data: Array \
   asn: "AS15169" \
   ip_str: "8.8.8.8" \
-}
+} \

-scans: This is where the ip of a scanned host and its assocaied scan idea are saved
+scans: This is where the ip of a scanned host and its assocaied scan idea are saved \

-{
+{ \
   ip: "8.8.8.8" \
   scan: "tW5qN2N7aot9VzdS" \
-}
+} \

-vulns: This is were all the currenlty reconginzed vulnerabilites are saved {
+vulns: This is were all the currenlty reconginzed vulnerabilites are saved \
+{ \
-  port: 20 \
+emsp  port: 20 \
-  protocol: TP" \
+emsp  protocol: TP" \
-  vuln: ray \
+emsp  vuln: ray \
-    0: Brute Forcing Passwords" \
+emsp emsp   0: Brute Forcing Passwords" \
-    1: "Anonymous Authentication" \
+emsp emsp   1: "Anonymous Authentication" \
-    2: "Cross-site Scripting" \
+emsp emsp   2: "Cross-site Scripting" \
-    3: "Directory Traversal" \
+emsp emsp   3: "Directory Traversal" \
-    4: "Amanda Trojan" \
+emsp emsp  4: "Amanda Trojan" \
-    5: "Senna Spy FTP" \
+emsp emsp   5: "Senna Spy FTP" \
- }
+ } \

 Routes
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------